Bacon Cheddar Waffles

 How to make bacon cheddar waffles

-I recommend cooking the bacon in advance, and storing in the refrigerator or freezer.
+I recommend cooking the bacon in advance and storing it in the refrigerator or freezer.
 Just crisp it up in the microwave, chop it up, and add it to the waffles.
 A super quick breakfast or breakfast-for-dinner for busy nights!

 - Cook the bacon.
 You can choose from a variety of methods to cook the bacon.
 Sauté it in a pan, microwave it, or bake it in the oven.

 - Mix up the batter.
 In a mixing bowl, combine the dry ingredients.
 Add in the wet, and combine.
 Don’t over-mix.
 It’s ok to have some lumps of flour.
 Then add in the crumbled bacon and the cheddar cheese, Mix again.